jonzfisher/sandi_sessions/README.md

-# sandi_sessions
+# Sandi Sessions
-Sandi Sessions: replacing bicycles with Star Wars
+Replacing bicycles metaphors with the world of Star Wars.